See Hoot Kee

-See Hoot Kee (1793 - 26 September 1847), alternatively spelled See Hoot Keh or See Hood Kee, was a prominent leader and pioneer in the Hokkien community in Singapore.
+See Hoot Kee (1793 - 26 September 1847), alternatively spelled See Hoot Keh, See Hood Kee or Si Hoo Keh, was a prominent leader and pioneer in the Hokkien community in Singapore.

 Biography

 See was born in Malacca in 1793.
 His father had migrated from Zhangpu County in Fujian to Malacca in the 19th century.
 See ran a tin mining business in Malacca, which was very successful.